croneter/alpine-curl-jq/README.md

-# Alpine Docker Image with curl, jq, bash
+# Alpine Docker Image with curl, jq, postgres-client, bash
-Very slim image that provides bash-access to both `curl` and `jq`.
+Very slim image that provides bash-access to both `curl` and `jq` as well as the postgres-client.
 Image is automatically built on a daily basis.

 ### Use Cases:
 * Quick `curl` during multi step build config
 * `curl` any api and easily deal with the api's responses if they are in a JSON format.
 My use case: update the dynamic DNS configuration of Cloudflare
+* Automate backups of PostgreSQL-databases

 ### Usage
 Pull docker image `docker pull ghcr.io/croneter/alpine-curl-jq`.
 Tags/versions you can use: